zojer-studio/substrate/content/What is the substrate?.md

 [^3]: **'spectrums'** include the masculine & feminine, right & wrong, etc.
 [^4]: [[Emotions are rational]]
 [^5]: You can love it, you can leave it / They say you're nothing without it / Don't let them keep you down
+[^6]: An example might be limerence—when you forget everything you've learned, and fall into negative patterns of obsession